JuliaReinforcementLearning/ReinforcementLearning.jl/src/ReinforcementLearningDatasets/README.md

 ### Note:

-The package is under active development and for now it supports d4rl and d4rl-pybullet datasets.
+The package is under active development and for now it supports d4rl and d4rl-pybullet, Google Research atari DQN replay datasets.